brlew/esd_frontend/README.md

 If you are already a SeekHealth user, sign in through http://localhost:5800/login.
 * Username: tanxiaohui98
 * Password: tanxiaohui98

+Login_Log.py is listening as an AMQP service and error logs would be recorded in the event of unrecognized credentials to login.

 #### 5.1.2 Create an appointment
 Click on `MAKE AN APPOINTMENT` button.